hallard/WeMos-Matrix-Shield/README.md

 **New in V1.3**

-- Fixed missing trace missing beetwen Input G0 and Output G1.
+- Fixed missing trace missing beetwen Input and Output connector G1.
 That was cutted by accident when creating V1.2 from V1.1.

 **New in V1.2**